mcjelewis/threadz/README.md

   1. click the Dev Key Signup from the 'Canvas Dev & Friends' page ([http://instructure.github.io/](http://instructure.github.io/)).
   2. complete the form
     1. on the question 'Are you a current Canvas...' select 'Client'.
-    2. for the question 'Oauth2 Redirect URI', make sure this is the same path as where you placed the Threadz directory on the webserver.
+    2. for the question 'Oauth2 Redirect URI', make sure this is the same path as the directory where you placed the Threadz directory on the webserver.
     3. all other questions should be self evident.
   3. Canvas will respond with an email within a day or two.
 In their response you should find your new ID, Key, and URI.